ZackarySantana/bind/README.md

 ### Lazy

-There's a built-in 'lazy' type that can be used to defer the loading of a value until it's actually needed.
+Bind supplies a `bind.Lazy` type that can be used to defer the loading of a value until needed.
 This is useful for operations that aren't always required, such as fetching data from a database or making an API call.

 **Example:**